gunnarmagholder/httpEcho/README.md

 # Parameters
 -s defines the statuscode to be send
 -h show a help page and exit
+-p set the listening port for the server

 if you use yarn you can use the following scripts: